netbek/dw-analytics/docs/projects.md

 ## Overview

 Projects are structured as follows.
-To explore, open `./template_project` or `./projects/dw_tutorial`.
+To explore, open `./projects/dw_tutorial`.

 ```shell
 .